Fireworks and Pyrotechnic Displays on University Property

 - SECURE FIREWORKS PERMIT- Contact the University Fire Marshal, who is the local code official, in person or by phone at 532-5856, at least 60 calendar days before the scheduled exterior fireworks display to request, complete, and pay for the fireworks permit.
 The permit must be issued 30 calendar days prior to the event.

-- Exterior display permit shall be $350 payable to the Department of Public Safety.
+- Exterior display permit shall be $350 payable to Environmental Health and Safety.

 - For an interior pyrotechnic display, a 30 calendar-day notice is required and the permit must be issued 14 calendar days before the event.

-- Interior display permit shall be $200 payable to the Department of Public Safety.
+- Interior display permit shall be $200 payable to Environmental Health and Safety.

 - Staff required to support the event shall be the responsibility of the sponsoring department and the cost shall be billed directly to the department sponsoring the event.
 This may include staff for fire watches, fire alarm monitoring and crowd control,